tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/RGLUnityPlugin/index.md

 Describing the concept of using `RGL` in *AWSIM*, we distinguish:

-- *Mesh* - a handle to the *on-GPU* data of the *3D* model of objects that in *AWSIM* are provided in the form of *GameObjects* containing [Mesh Filter](https://docs.unity3d.com/Manual/class-MeshFilter.html) component.
+- *Mesh* - a handle to the *on-GPU* data of the *3D* model of objects that in *AWSIM* are provided in the form of [Mesh Filter](https://docs.unity3d.com/Manual/class-MeshFilter.html) component. `RGLUnityPlugin` supports two types of meshes: static (rendered by [Mesh Renderer](https://docs.unity3d.com/ScriptReference/MeshRenderer.html)) and animated (rendered by [Skinned Mesh Renderer](https://docs.unity3d.com/ScriptReference/SkinnedMeshRenderer.html)).
+Static meshes could be shared between Entities.

 - *Entity* - represents a *3D* object on the scene with its position and rotation.
-In *AWSIM*, it can be *NPCVehicle* (called an animated *Entity*) that moves in the environment or just a building (called a static *Entity*).
-It consists of a lightweight reference to a *Mesh* of object and a transformation matrix.
+It consists of a lightweight reference to a *Mesh* and a transformation matrix of the object.

 - *Scene* - a location where raytracing occurs.
-In *AWSIM*, the scene is a `Environment` prefab containing models (*Entities*) with their own *Meshes*. *Entities* are placed in the scene for ray-tracing purposes.
+It is a set of entites uploaded by `SceneManager` script to the RGL Native Library.

-- *Node* - performs specific operations such as setting rays for raytracing, transforming rays, manipulating output formats and perform raytracing.
-In *AWSIM*, the nodes works in the `LidarSensor` script - where they are combined in a graph.
+- *Node* - performs specific operations such as setting rays for raytracing, transforming rays, performing raytracing, and manipulating output formats.
+In *AWSIM*, the main sequence of RGL nodes that simulates LiDAR is created in the `LidarSensor` script.
+Other scripts usually create nodes to get requested output or preprocess point cloud, and then connect those nodes to the `LidarSensor`.

 - *Graph* - a collection of connected *Nodes* that can be run to calculate results.
 It allows users to customize functionality and output format by adding or removing *Nodes*.
-Typically used for simulating *LiDAR*.

-Creating a point cloud is based on the use of a *Scene* containing *Entities* with *Meshes*, placing an *Ego* *Entity* with *LiDAR* sensor in it in the initial position and creating a graph for this position.
-Then *Ego* *Entity* is moved to another place and another graph is created. `RGL` is designed for dynamic scenes, allowing for the frequent repetition of *Ego* *Entity* movement and graph creation steps at a high frequency.
+Producing a point cloud is based on the use of a *Scene* containing *Entities* with *Meshes*, and placing an *Ego* *Entity* with *LiDAR* sensor that creates a Graph describing ray pattern and performing raytracing.
+In subsequent frames of the simulation, `SceneManager` synchronizes the scene between Unity and RGL, and *LiDAR* sensor updates rays pose on the scene and triggers Graph to perform raytracing and format desired output.

 ## Package structure